dyozie/greenplum-for-kubernetes/doc/markdown/deploy-operator.md

----
-title: Deploying or Redeploying a Greenplum Cluster
+# Deploying or Redeploying a Greenplum Cluster
----

 This section describes how to use the Greenplum Operator deploy a Greenplum cluster to your Kubernetes system.
 You can use these instructions either to deploy a brand new cluster (provisioning new, empty Persistent Volume Claims in Kubernetes), or to re-deploy an earlier cluster, re-using existing Persistent Volumes if available.